tewarid/tewarid.github.io/_posts/2014/2014-09-16-embedded-linux-system-for-raspberry-pi-with-yocto-project.md

 tags: yocto linux kernel raspberry pi
 comments: true
 ---
+# Embedded Linux system for Raspberry Pi with Yocto Project

 Yocto Project, and OpenEmbedded, have been making news lately as the toolchain to build custom embedded Linux systems.
 I decided to try and get a working Linux system up and running on a Raspberry Pi.